 For the stuffed squash

 - 2 small winter squash, such as butternut or acorn

 - 3 ounces pancetta or bacon, chopped

 - 8 ounces mushrooms, stems removed, caps quartered

 - 1 cup long-grain rice, preferably a mix of brown rice and wild rice

-- 2 1/4 cups chicken stock or water
+- 2 1/4 cups homemade chicken stock, canned chicken broth, or water

 Roast the pork